KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 Limits and future developments
 ------------------------------

-The dataset data parsing and validation processes rely on the SpagoBI file dataset management system, where CSV and XLS file formats are supported.
-This means that only CKAN resources with such formats are taken into account by SpagoBI, filtering the datasets availability by their format.
-With the future support for other formats (e.g. XML), SpagoBI will automatically increase the availability of CKAN resources, enhancing the overall CKAN integration.
+The dataset data parsing and validation processes rely on the Knowage file dataset management system, where CSV and XLS file formats are supported.
+This means that only CKAN resources with such formats are taken into account by Knowage, filtering the datasets availability by their format.
+With the future support for other formats (e.g. XML), Knowage will automatically increase the availability of CKAN resources, enhancing the overall CKAN integration.

 How to use SpagoBI with CKAN
 ============================